 The Spottswoode Estate was bought by Jack and Mary Novak in 1972.
 The first Cabernet Sauvignon was produced in 1982.
 Spottswoode also makes an exceptional Sauvignon Blanc, a second Cabernet named Lydenhurst and a Rhone blend known as Field Book.

-The 2017 version of Spottswoode is currently available for a little over $200 per bottle.
+The 2018 version of Spottswoode is currently available for around $225 per bottle.

 I blogged about Spottswoode previously in Overlooked Wines from Great Producers.